Visit our page:

 How do we do it?

-We do this by sourcing and supplying basic non-perishable food parcels of everyday
+We do this by sourcing and supplying food parcels and meals

 We also fundraise to subsidise the cost of purchasing food, to make sure these products are available more consistently